selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

   )[num];
 ```

-If we merge `cache` being merged with the new result into a new object, we essentially break our optimization and build a proper stack like the first function fib we defined.
+If we merge `cache`, with the new result, into a new object, we essentially break our optimization and build a proper stack like the first fib we defined.
 This effectively brings us back to square one!

 Just be aware of this gotcha and understand why it deoptimizes our code :)